Metal Men: 2010s

 In The New 52, a 2011 reboot of the DC Comics universe, the Metal Men were created by Doctor Magnus but subsequently disappeared.
 Cyborg locates Magnus and learns the scientist was tasked by the military with the creation of a rescue team that could enter toxic environments.
 Although successful, Magnus learns the military intends to use the Metal Men as assassins and the group flees and takes refuge in his apartment.
 The Metal Men battle Chemo to protect Magnus and are thought to have been destroyed before eventually reappearing in an issue of Swamp Thing.

 In 2016, the Metal Men were featured in Legends of Tomorrow, a six-issue anthology series.
 They were in Nevada fighting off a robot enemy, and the government wanted to destroy the Metal Men and get rid of them as a threat to the people.
 During a run in with several other heroes, The Metal Men encountered six new Metal Men—Aluminum, Copper, Lithium, Magnesium, Silicon and Zirconium—who were created by the government in a plan to get the original Metal Men back in the military as assassins again.
-Despite their attempts' the six new robots are eventually destroyed in the conflict.
+Despite their attempts, the six new robots are eventually destroyed in the conflict.

 In the Watchmen sequel Doomsday Clock, the Metal Men are among the superheroes that head to Mars to confront Doctor Manhattan.
-Gold, Tin and Platinum are later seen as recruits of the League, to research a multi-verse ending threat.
+Gold, Tin and Platinum are later seen as recruits of the League, to research a multiverse ending threat.

 The Metal Men were seen again in a 12-issue miniseries in 2019, with a new metal member to the team that was found at a construction site and called for Magnus.
 The Metal Men were destroyed by Magnus for trying to rebuild them from scratch again, and again the new one saw a version of himself destroyed.
 Will Magnus just had had enough of making the Metal Men and he fell in love with a girl, leaving the Metal Men to fend for themselves after having flashbacks of how he had made them up to now.
 After getting the new metal that they found in Magnus' lab, he helped it out as it called his name.
 He introduced them to his Metal Man that he had made, and it became part of the team.
 The new member enjoyed talking to Platinum and it fell in love with her.